 Fanny was something of a keyboard prodigy, and most of her 460 compositions include the piano.

-She also wrote over 250 Lieder (German songs that set poetry to music), including Italien, which was a favourite of Queen Victoria:
+She also wrote over 250 Lieder (German songs that set poetry to music), including Italien, which was a favorite of Queen Victoria.

 All of the gorgeous, sensitive music composed by Chopin featured the piano.